What are Supervised Visitations?

-Supervised Visitation refers to contact between a non-custodial parent and one or more children in the presence of a third person responsible for observing and seeking to ensure the safety of those involved.
-Supervised Exchanges are supervision of the transfer of the child from one parent to the other.
-Supervision is limited to the exchange or transfer only with the remainder of the parent/child contact remaining unsupervised.
+Supervised Visitation refers to contact between a non-custodial parent and one or more children while in the presence of a third person responsible for observing and ensuring the safety of those involved, most importantly the child or children.

-It allows the children to maintain a relationship with both of their parents, something that is generally found to be an important factor in the positive adjustment to family dissolution.
+This program encourages and allows children to maintain a relationship with their parent or parents.
+We have found that this is an extremely important component in the positive adjustment to their family’s situation.

-It allows them to anticipate the visits without stress of worrying about what is going to happen and to enjoy them in a safe, comfortable environment without having to be put in the middle of their parents’ conflict and/or other problems.
+The children typically anticipate these scheduled visits and knowing they will soon see their parents usually lessens the amount of stress and worry about what is going to happen in the future.
+They are also able to enjoy time with parents in a safe and comfortable environment, without having to be put in the middle of their parents’ conflicts or problems.

-SAFFT will conduct an orientation with both the custodial and visiting parents to better understand the unique needs and circumstances of each family.
-Visitation will then be scheduled based on the availability of our staff and the family schedule.
-Visitations may last between 1 hour and 4 hours and occur anytime during our operating hours.
-Children are allowed to visit in a number of our visitation rooms which are designed to host enjoyable, comfortable, and safe visitations for all ages of children.
+First, we will conduct an orientation with the custodial parents and the non-custodial parents to determine each family’s unique circumstances, situations, and needs.
+Visitation will then be scheduled based on the availability of our staff and each family’s schedule.
+These may last anywhere between one to four hours and can occur anytime during operating hours of our facilities (in Forsyth, Hall, or Floyd counties).
+Visitation rooms are designed to host children of all ages and parents in a safe, comfortable, and inviting environment.

-SAFFT offers many options for families that may or may not have a cost to the family.
-If you qualify for one of our special programs, there may be no cost to your family to utilize our services.
+We offer a variety of options for families that may or may not have a cost associated.
+If a family qualifies for one of our special programs, there may not be any cost to utilize our programs and services.
 These are typically related to domestic violence cases or involvement with the Juvenile Court.
 Please contact us for more information about our rates.

 Or you may call our Forsyth Family Life Center and Restoration Center at 770-886-9505 ext.
 0.